 What is different about the Community Birth Center?

-WHCBC is staffed by Licensed Midwives who have specific training and experience in home birth.
+WHCBC will be staffed by Licensed Midwives who have specific training and experience in out-of-hospital birth.
 We understand that for many families, birth at home is not a safe or affordable option due to geography, a shortage in care providers, insurance, and other resources.
 We strive to create a "home-away-from-home" atmosphere that is comfortable, safe, cost-effective, and individualized for each family's needs.
-Our program of care involves providers from multiple specialties (including lactation, social work, and complementary and alternative healthcare modalities) to better support our families.
+Our program of care at Welcome Home Community Birth Center will involve providers from multiple specialties (including lactation, social work, and complementary and alternative healthcare modalities) to better support Sacramento's families.

-WHCBC also serves as a facility where future midwives and future doulas can receive evidence-based, supervised, and supported experiences as they become skilled care providers.
-While our program of care includes students, the participation of students (just as with any other providers) is determined by the client's comfort level and birth plan.
+WHCBC will also serve as a facility where future midwives and future doulas can receive evidence-based, supervised, and supported experiences as they become skilled care providers.
+While our programs include students, the participation of students (just as with any other providers) is determined by the client's comfort level and birth plan.
 For more information about our education philosophy, click here.